-The Wyoming Senate votes down abolition weeks after it cleared the House, while repeal bills advance in Washington & New Hampshire
+The Wyoming Senate votes down abolition weeks after it cleared the House, but repeal bills advance in Washington & New Hampshire

 The Wyoming Senate on a 18-12 vote rejected legislation that would have abolished the death penalty.
 The bill, which was sponsored by Republican lawmakers Jared Olsen and Brian Boner, had cleared the state House two weeks before.
 That alone was a significant step because the lower chamber had rejected similar legislation in each of the previous four years.